-On February 5, 2005 the Company completed the first traunche of the private placement described above selling an additional 104,564 shares of its common stock to the Investors at a price of \$1.95 per share for aggregate proceeds of \$200,000.
-In addition, the Company paid an aggregate \$179,600 in cash and issued 24,461 shares of common stock to certain selling agents, in lieu of cash.
+On February 5, 2005 the Company completed the first traunche of the private placement described above selling an additional 102,564 shares of its common stock to the Investors at a price of \$1.95 per share for aggregate proceeds of \$200,000.
+In addition, the Company paid an aggregate \$179,600 in cash and issued 24,461 shares of common stock to certain selling agents, in lieu of cash on the entire first traunche of the private placement.